Shredmetal/Ad_Astra_Tactical/core_rules.md

 - Frigates: Up to 27G with functioning magnetic system (other classes to be added in the future)
 - 2D Movement - 3D is a bit hard on a tabletop
 - Declare G-forces before moving
+- You can point and burn in any direction and move in any direction in a straight line
+- You can point in any direction after moving

 **Heat Generation Table**: